zeroibc/my-mac-os/README.md

 <!--- ![](https://i.imgur.com/rsVWNyR.png) TODO: make it appear nicely on the side -->

-- It has global quick add with a hotkey :
+- And it has global quick add with a hotkey :
 <img src="https://i.imgur.com/UPdjh6N.png" width="400" alt="img">

 - Together with lists, priorities, powerful search and a lot more